 What Shouldn’t You Put Into A Roadmap

 There are many things that could be tempting to include in your roadmap document, perhaps even some that are being requested by your key stakeholders and/or customers.
 It’s important that you remain objective, advocate for the product team, and don’t set unachievable expectations for them.
-You want your product team to be happy so that everyone else is happy.
+You want your product team to be happy so that everyone else is happy, so leave these things out of your product roadmap document:

 Set the expectation early and often that a roadmap is not the same thing as a timeline.
 A product roadmap communicates the strategic direction the product is taking; it’s directional.
 Giving a general idea of time is okay (e.g., Q1 2021), but avoid giving exact dates.
 That’s a release plan and comes once you’ve nailed down the product launch and release dates.
 This ultimately gives the team the room they deserve to deliver the desired results.

-Additionally, don’t worry about including ‘non-value’ items in your strategic roadmap.
+You don't need these in your strategic roadmap.
 These items can include things like technical debt, DevOps work, bug fixes, etc. Hopefully, you’re avoiding a feature roadmap (though there can be a time and place for that as well), so this probably won’t be a problem.

 Product Roadmapping Tools